 The Slovak branch office must present every year the balance sheet and the statements on losses and profits of the foreign parent company.
 Also, it must keep its own statements of account and deposit it every year, like a regular local company.

 Usually a trade permit must be received before starting certain types of business by the local companies but also by the branches.
 The license may be a free trade license, conditional trade licenses or trade certificates (for business which requires a higher degree of performance).

 The trade licenses of certificates are received from the one stop shop after paying a fee and are release in maximum one month.

 It is mandatory for the branches opened in Slovakia to apply with the relevant documents at the one stop shop before beginning any activities.
 A registration fee must also be paid.

-Even if it is a rather simple business form, there are still specific requirements which must be respected upon the creation of a branch in Slovakia.
+Even if it is a rather simple business form, there are still specific requirements which must be respected upon the creation of a branch in Slovakia in 2021.
 The following aspects must be considered when setting up a branch office in this country:

 With respect to the last point in the enumeration, it is important to know that the e-mail address will be used by the Slovak Tax Office for official communication purposes.
 Also, only EU or Slovak resident directors have the right to use the company’s e-mail address for communicating with the local authorities.